 Periods can be painful and inconvenient whatever your gender, but if you are trans or non-binary they can also be a source of gender dysphoria.
-People who menstruate but are not female need to have a way of talking about periods without being misgendered.
-Menstruating doesn’t have to be a girl thing.
+People who menstruate but are not women need to have a way of talking about periods without being misgendered.
+Menstruating doesn’t have to be a feminine thing.
 Talking about your body is sometimes the best way to fight dysphoria, and trans men should be able to complain about getting their periods like it’s a normal thing for a guy to complain about.

 Many trans men take testosterone, but not all.
 It’s a personal decision like surgery.
 Some prefer not to use any hormones, and others use birth control to stop their periods.

 For those who do take testosterone, the FTM guide site states that some of the earliest changes (often voice, skin and libido) can happen in a few weeks or months, while most other changes (like body hair and beard growth) can take many months or even years to occur.
 One trans guy might see quick changes in one area and slower changes in other areas, while another might see just the opposite.
 Taking testosterone will usually cause changes to the menstrual cycle, and after some time taking testosterone, many people find that their menstruation stops completely.

 We asked people who use Clue to share their stories about periods and testosterone with us, and every reply was different.
 It seems that the effects of testosterone on your cycle can vary hugely, but—as with many aspects of trans health and menstrual health—this is something that remains under-researched.